 Bring backups and spares whenever possible, especially if the event requires you to travel.
 Being unable to finish photographing an event because your gear broke is unprofessional and will not inspire confidence.
 Essential backups include:

 This may seem like a lot, but having access to them all could help save the event.
+Here you have best daily sale deals on Amazon.

 Blending in while shooting a corporate event is key.
 No one wants to have a photographer show up in flashy clothes, or running around and distracting attendees from the event.